InvisibleEconomy/StartHere/README.md

 ## FAQ

-compiled from questions asked and answered in our Telegram group.
+Compiled from questions asked and answered in our Telegram group.
 We've begun an [FAQ](https://invisibleeconomy.github.io/StartHere/FAQs) page.

 ## Guided Tour